mantidproject/mantid/docs/source/interfaces/Indirect Bayes.rst

   :widget: Stretch

 This is a variation of the stretched exponential option of Quasi.
-For each spectrum a fit is performed for a grid of β and σ values.
+For each spectrum, a fit is performed for a grid of β and σ values.
 The distribution of goodness of fit values is plotted.

 Options